jsiek/deduce/doc/Reference.md

 recall P1, ..., Pn
 ```
 is a proof of the formula `P1 and ... and Pn`.
 The formulas
-`P1`,...,`Pn` must be in the of givens at the current point in the proof.
+`P1`,...,`Pn` must be in the givens at the current point in the proof.

 ## Reflexive (Proof)